tienviet10/jobnomics/README.md

 Run 'npm run build' and use the newly created 'build' folder for deployment.

 ## Deployment

 - GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD)
 - Deploy to <a href="https://www.netlify.com">Netlify</a>

 ## TODO

-* Allow users to have multiple job boards
+- Allow users to have multiple job boards
-* Support different languages
+- Support different languages
-* Expand to different industries
+- Expand to different industries
+- Provide AI-generated sample cover letters based on user resume and job description.

 ## Authors

+- <a href="https://github.com/esther-sh-choi">Esther Choi</a>
 - <a href="https://github.com/tienviet10">Viet Tran</a>
-- <a href="https://github.com/esther-sh-choi">Esther Choi</a>